 The most important treatment advice for healing and preventing the recurrence of tennis elbow is slow, steady, and most importantly consistent healing.
 Repetitive re-injury of inflamed tendons leads to the kind of scarring that can make tennis elbow very hard to eliminate.

 Here you can find some examples of the types of exercises and non-invasive treatments that are often recommended:

 - If the inflammation and tenderness are mild, a course of rest and NSAIDs (non-steroidal anti-inflammatories such as ibuprofen) may be adequate.
 Preventing tennis elbow before it takes hold is always the best plan of action.

 - Platelet-rich plasma or PRP injections are injections of plasma spun down from the patient’s blood.
-The platelets and this the concentration of growth factors are thought to speed up the healing process.
+The platelets and the concentration of growth factors are thought to speed up the healing process.

-- A new type of treatment gaining traction is that of shock wave therapy, which uses sonic waves at the site of pain and inflammation.
+- A new type of treatment gaining traction is shock wave therapy, which uses sonic waves at the site of pain and inflammation.
 While studies are still being done about the effectiveness of this treatment, and how exactly it helps with tennis elbow, there is some evidence that it can be good therapy, perhaps in concert with other more traditional treatments.

 - Percutaneous tenotomy, which is minimally invasive, aims to promote the body’s healing response by removing any degenerative scar tissue from the tendon with a needle through the skin under ultrasound guidance.
 This may be an alternative to a larger surgical procedure and only uses local anesthesia.

 Lateral epicondylectomy surgery

 If for some reason there is no improvement with the treatments above after 6 months, surgery may be the only option.